-Note: Local political subdivisions have their own specific rules for how vacancies in office are filled.
+Note: Every office has its own specific rules for how vacancies in that office are filled.
 Most of those rules come from provisions outside the Election Code, but the Election Code sets general rules for the timing of an election when the law requires a vacancy to be filled by special election.